kingdonb/scrob-web/README.md

 NOTE: Things have changed since the doc below was written, see the Buildpacks PR

+NOTE ALSO: The approach to caching that we tried in there, did not work...

 Things you may want to cover:

 * Ruby version